 For instance, use an umbrella stand so family members can stow their umbrellas easily when they get inside and grab one if its going to be a stormy day as they leave the house.

-You may not want to keep all your family's shoes by the door, and I don't actually recommend it (we'll deal with shore storage in more detail in Week #42), but any shoes that come in from out in the weather with snow, mud, or soaking wet should be stored in a manner where they don't make a huge mess.
+You may not want to keep all your family's shoes by the door, and I don't actually recommend it (we dealt with shoes in more detail earlier in the challenge), but any shoes that come in from out in the weather with snow, mud, or soaking wet should be stored in a manner where they don't make a huge mess.

 If this is a common issue in your home, invest in a boot or shoe tray, to place your shoes on.
 If you only need to hold a couple pairs of shoes, and weather is not an issue a small floor shoe organizer may work well for your needs.